Electric Bike Scams: How They Work

 How to Avoid E-bike Scams

-To avoid being a culprit to scammers, you can take a couple of measures before making the purchase.
+In addition, to avoid being a culprit to scammers, you can take a couple of measures before making the purchase.
 The first thing is to consider the nature of the deal.
 If it’s too good to be true, you always want to think twice!
 For instance, if you see a site offering 70-90% off on an e-bike, steer clear of it.

 Secondly, scrutinize the contact information and check whether it’s legitimate.
 If you cannot reach customer service through all the provided channels, that is a red flag.
 Don’t buy from them if you can’t communicate with them.

 Furthermore, if the site you want to buy from is too new and offering customers steep discounts, you’re about to be swindled!
-You can verify how long a site has been around by entering it into our website validator.

 Something else that should alert your suspicion is when the site doesn’t ask you to choose a preferred retailer when trying to make an order.
 This is because most electric bikes sold online are usually shipped to the buyer through an authorized retailer.